alan-turing-institute/CAGE_2_Fixed/README.md

 | **Op_host2** | Linux| 22                          | Apache, HarakaSMPT,<br>Tomcat, Vsftpd | Vsftpd - 7 <br> HarakaSMPT - 6 <br> Tomcat - 4 <br> Apache - 3 | SSHBruteForce (port 22) : 0.1 |
 | **Op_Server0** | Linux| 22                        | Apache, HarakaSMPT,<br>Tomcat, Vsftpd | Vsftpd - 7 <br> HarakaSMPT - 6 <br> Tomcat - 4 <br> Apache - 3 | SSHBruteForce (port 22) : 0.1 |

+In the decoy order column, the numbers that are after each decoy refer to the ranking of the decoy in the order of priority.
+The lower the number, the higher the priority and this is hardcoded in the exploit_options dictionary in the `Debugged_CybORG/CybORG/CybORG/Shared/Actions/AbstractActions/ExploitRemoteService.py` file.

 ### Exploits to decoy to process mapping table

 | **Exploits**              | **Decoys**                       | **Processes** |